mholzmann/2223-3chif-wmc/03_npm/README.md

 ## Create a `package.json`

-- create an empty directory called `npm-demo`
-- open the directory in your terminal
+- open the project directory in your terminal

 - run the following command: